learn-co-curriculum/skills-course-introduction/README.md

 * Connect online day and night with our community of other students and technical coaches
 * Attend campus events to network with our community
+* You can use AAQ for help while you're taking the course
+* WeWork membership - you can come anytime!

 Each week your instructor will "release" the next week's set of assignments.